The SafetyPro Podcast

 Pro Tip: Building Backward

 One powerful twist to applying the timeline technique mentioned above is asking an interviewee to remember workplace incident events in reverse order.
-There are several benefits when asking someone to remember events in an order they may not be used to recalling:
+There are several benefits when asking someone to place events in an order they may not be used to recalling:

 • It helps to Identify Inaccuracies or Discrepancies in the Interviewee's Account: Recalling events in reverse order can help interviewers identify inaccuracies or discrepancies in the interviewee's account of the incident.
 If an interviewee's account changes or becomes unclear when recalling the events in reverse order, it may indicate that they are not being truthful or that their recollection of events is inaccurate.

-Overall, asking an interviewee to recall workplace incident events in reverse order can help investigators to gain a more accurate and detailed understanding of what happened.
+Overall, asking an interviewee to recall workplace incident events in reverse order can help investigators gain a more accurate and detailed understanding of what happened.

 Tips for Interview Success